 I told my employer ahead of time that I would need off from work next week, to move to a safe place away from the abuser.

-You may not have to provide documentation (proof in writing), that you took off from work to deal with domestic violence, sexual assault, or stalking.
+You may not have to provide proof in writing (documentation) that you took off from work to deal with a crime or abuse.
 If the employer asks for documentation, see the list of documents that you can provide below.

-I had to take off for two days without telling my employer ahead of time, because of an emergency involving domestic violence, sexual assault, or stalking.
+I had to take off for two days without telling my employer ahead of time because of an emergency involving a crime or abuse.

 - a court order protecting or separating you from the abuser or other evidence from the court or prosecuting attorney that you appeared in court;

 1 See Cal.Labor Code §§ 230(d)(2); 230.1(b)(2)